This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 - Read more travel posts about Japan, Taiwan, etc.

 Update: Each month 20% of proceeds from selling my eBook will go to charity.
-For August, I donated to American Heart Association.
+For August, I donated to the American Heart Association.
 Thank you for those who purchased the eCookbook!